Cyclokitty/100-days-of-code/log.md

 **Thoughts:** wow whoah.
 Node is a learning curve.
 Ok, I sorted out a pretty basic, bare bones app.
 Time to up my mad skillz and improve on the next project.

 **Link to work:** [Timestamp(so far)](https://sable-idea.gomix.me/)

+### Day 5: January 5, 2017

+**Today's Progress:** Coming down from a coding success high because I finished that timestamp microservice app. phew!
+I tire me out.

+Special note: Received my pack of stickers from Hacktober!
+Yay!
+Laptop decorating this weekend

+Worked on Wes Bos' excellent Javascript 30 from day 10 to day 12.
+What I like about this course is it isn't about algorithms.
+It's about having a functioning website and you link to the html elements in vanilla js and make them work.
+Such a relief after all of the mathy algos (which I hate).

+Spotify Music: 70s Smash Hits

+**Thoughts:** It was hard concentrating today after yesterday's project completion high.
+I had to keep pulling myself back to my laptop and settle myself back down.
+I may need in the future to treat the day after I finish a project a day of reading JS rather than sit and do code.
+Not sure.
+Will sort it out.

+This is my new favourite webpage: [Cornify -- unicorns and rainbows, oh my!]('http://www.cornify.com/')